Skip to contents

 budget

-numeric value specifying the maximum expenditure of the prioritization.
-For problems with multiple zones, the argument to budget can be (i) a single numeric value to specify a single budget for the entire solution or (ii) a numeric vector to specify a separate budget for each management zone.
+numeric value specifying the maximum expenditure permitted for the solution.
+If x has multiple zones, then budget can be (i) a single numeric value to specify an overall budget for the entire solution or (ii) a numeric vector to specify a budget for each zone (separately) in the solution.
+Defaults to NULL such expenditure is not limited.

 Details

 The minimum penalty objective is designed to be used with problems that have penalties (see penalties for details).
-It can be used to generate solutions that focus entirely on minimizing the penalties, whilst ensuring that certain constraints are met.
-This is is useful when performing multi-objective optimization using a hierarchical approach (see examples below).
-Although previous versions of the package recommended using the minimum set objective (i.e., add_min_set_objective()) with zero costs and linear constraints for this purpose, the minimum penalty objective provides a dedicated objective for performing hierarchical multi-objective optimization.
+It can be used to generate solutions that focus entirely on minimizing the penalties, whilst (optionally) ensuring that certain constraints are met.
+This is is useful when performing multi-objective optimization (see examples below).

 Mathematical formulation